 • Planting native habitat around retention ponds

 • Adding native plants to preservation areas

-To apply for funding please complete the application form and email to firstname.lastname@example.org.
+To apply for funding please complete the Online Application or download an application form and email to firstname.lastname@example.org.
 Applications will be reviewed by the chapter's board and approved based on project merit and availability of funds.

 Photo © Ryan Robert Innskeep